-LS Education and Training is a multidisciplinary course that provides students continuing opportunities to develop basic skills including: (1) reading, (2) writing, (3) listening, (4) speaking, (5) mathematical computation, (6) study and organizational skills. and (7) problem-solving skills, (8) employability skills, which are essential for high school achievement and postsecondary outcomes.
-Determination of the skills to be emphasized in this course is based on and Indiana's standards Content Connectors and the student's Individualized Education Programs (IEP).
-Skills selected for developmental work provide students with the ability to continue to learn in a range of different life situations and may be applied using related instructional practices to community based instruction.
+LS Education and Training is a multidisciplinary course that provides students continuing opportunities to develop basic skills including: (1) reading, (2) writing, (3) listening, (4) speaking, (5) mathematical computation, (6) study and organizational skills, and (7) problem-solving skills, (8) skills. employability which are essential for high school achievement and postsecondary outcomes.
+Determination of the skills to be emphasized in this course is based on Indiana's standards and Content Connectors and the student's Individualized Education Programs (IEP).
+Skills selected for developmental work provide students with the ability to continue to learn in a range of different life situations and may be applied using instructional practices related community based to instruction.
 Placement is made on the recommendation of the case conference committee.
-This course is for students working towards a Certificate of Completion.
+Students in this course are working towards an Alternate Diploma or Certificate of Completion.

-LS COMMUNITY LIVING Semesters: 2 Credits: 2 Grade Level: 9-12 Prerequisite: Must be recommended in the Individualized Education Plan Weight: 4.0 IDOE: 5330 Course Description: LS Community Living is recommended for all students as life foundations for independent community living.
+LS COMMUNITY LIVING Semesters: 2 Units: 2 Grade Level: 9-12 Prerequisite: Must be recommended in the Individualized Education Plan Weight: 4.0 IDOE: 5330 Course Description:

+LS Community Living is recommended for all students as life for foundations independent community living.
 This course builds knowledge, skills, attitudes, and behaviors that students will need as they complete high school and prepare to take the next steps toward adulthood in today's society.
-The course includes the study of interpersonal standards, lifespan roles and responsibilities, individual and family resource management, and financial responsibility and resources.
+The course includes the study of interpersonal standards, lifespan roles and responsibilities, individual and family resource management, financial responsibility and and resources.
 Placement is made on the recommendation of the case conference committee.
-This course is for students working towards a Certificate of Completion.
+Students in this course are working towards an Alternate Diploma or Certificate of Completion.

-Penn# 2206 LS PERSONAL MANAGEMENT Semesters: 2 Credits: 2 Grade Level: 9-12 Prerequisite: Must be recommended in the Individualized Education Plan Weiaht: 4.0 IDOE: 5364
+LS PERSONAL MANAGEMENT Semesters: 2 Units: 2 Grade Level: 9-12 Prerequisite: Must be recommended in the Individualized Education Plan Weight: 4.0 IDOE: 5364 Course Description:

-LS Personal Management is a course which focuses on essential life skills.
-This course addresses knowledge and skills needed for positive and productive relationships in career, community, and family settings.
-Major course topics include communication skills; leadership, teamwork, self-determination, and collaboration: conflict prevention. resolution, and management; building and maintaining relationships; and individual needs and characteristics and their impacts on relationships.
+LS Personal Management is a course which focuses on essential This course addresses life skills. knowledge and skills needed for positive and productive relationships in career, community, and family settings.
+Major course topics include communication skills; leadership, self-determination, teamwork, and collaboration; conflict prevention, resolution, and management; buildina maintaining and relationships; and individual needs and characteristics and their impacts on relationships.
+Students in this course are working towards an Alternate Diploma or Certificate of Completion.

-Penn# 2100 AND/OR 2101 SASS INDEPENDENT STUDY/STUDY HALL

-Semesters: 1 or 2 Credits: variable Grade Level: 9-12
+Penn# 2100 AND/OR 2101 SASS INDEPENDENT STUDY/STUDY HALL Semesters: 1 or 2 Grade Level: 9-12 Course Description:

 Self Management and Social Skills.
 Students in the Exceptional Education program will gain credits through on-line learning.
 Students will be working on the credits needed as discussed in a case conference.
 Students will receive a high level of support.
 Placement is made on the recommendation of the case conference committee.
-This course is a noncredit behavioral support class. 😡 = Quantitative Reasoning Course 🌵 = Indiana University Dual Credit 🌌 = Purdue University Dual Credit 脊 = Ivy Tech CC Dual Credit 🌭 = Ball State University Dual Credit
+This course is a noncredit behavioral support class. 😡 = Quantitative Reasoning Course 🌵 = Indiana University Dual Credit 🌌 = Purdue University Dual Credit Ϋ = Ivy Tech CC Dual Credit 🌭 = Ball State University Dual Credit